A 10 Chapter Handbook On How NOT To Lose Your Mind & Money

 How much does content cost?

 The cost of creating content for your business website will vary depending on the amount.
-The average cost for one of our Blue Ocean Builds is roughly.
+The average price of a page of content is $975 for graphics and copy.
+If more graphics or copy is needed, then the cost increases.

 Features of a Business Website

-This section will identify many features that go into building your website and which mix is right for your business.
+This section identifies the many features that go into building your website.

-Join the 2018 website revolution and add the following features to your digital business plan.
+Add the following features to your digital business plan:

 2-4 hours of strategy work will help define your ideal customer and craft an appealing marketing message that will help drive toward your revenue goals.